 This is where things get a little more interesting.
 Finding something connected via Bluetooth in your home is easy, but what happens when you lose something outside when it'll likely be outside of range?

 Firstly, the last known location of that Tile is shown on a map in the app.
 Left your keys at work?
 The app will show you the last place it saw that Tile at your workplace.

 Beyond that is where the Tile network comes into play.
-It's a network that has many users - there are some 26 million Tiles out there, and 6 million location requests a day (2019 figures).
-Open up the app on your phone and it will report how many Tile users there are in your immediate vicinity - for us it's over 2000 users in the immediate area.
+It's a network that has many users - there are some 40 million Tiles out there (2021 figures) and anyone with the Tile app on their phone forms part of the finding community.

 When you lose a device you can mark it as "lost".
 If another Tile user's phone detects your "lost" device, you will be alerted with a notification.
 Because Tile uses Bluetooth LE, those members of the community don't have to actively hunt for your device - it all happens in the background, reporting the location to you without them even knowing that they've located your lost Tile.

 You also don't get to see other Tile users or their devices, so you can't use this to locate people or their tagged stuff - it's all securely happening in the background.
 You just get an email and a notification in your Tile app, telling you were it was found and giving you directions to that place.

 The net result is that if you leave a Tile-tagged device in a bar or restaurant, for example, you'll be able to get a location on it after you've left thanks to other Tile users.
-Equally, once you're back in that location, you can connect to that device and ring the alarm so you can locate your device.
+Equally, once you're back in that location, your phone will connect to that device and ring the alarm so you can locate it.